 Holding and parent companies can be powerful tools for generating profits and protecting assets.
 They can help manage risk, reduce taxes and increase leverage.
 However, this is a complex area of business.
 Many businesses may be better off sticking with a less complex structure with different operating units.

 - Whether being organized as a holding company is a good idea for your business is something a financial advisor can help you with.
 Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you want to invest in a well-known brand like Google, you’ll actually be investing in an entity known as Alphabet, the holding company that owns Google.
 To get started investing in these companies, here are some brokerages that can help you identify which holding, parent and independent operating companies would be a good fit for your portfolio.